Searching for a cometary belt around Trappist-1 with ALMA: Acknowledgements

 \section{Acknowledgements}

 GMK is supported by the Royal Society as a Royal Society University Research Fellow.
 LM acknowledges support from the Smithsonian Institution as a Submillimeter Array (SMA) Fellow.
 MK gratefully acknowledges funding from the European Union's Horizon 2020 research and innovation programme under the Marie Sklodowska-Curie Fellowship grant agreement No 753799.
+T.H. acknowledges support from the European Research Council under the Horizon 2020 Framework Program via the ERC Advanced Grant Origins 83 24 28.
 This paper makes use of the following ALMA data: ADS/JAO.ALMA\#2017.1.00215.S and ADS/JAO.ALMA\#2016.A.00013.S.
 ALMA is a partnership of ESO (representing its member states), NSF (USA) and NINS (Japan), together with NRC (Canada), MOST and ASIAA (Taiwan), and KASI (Republic of Korea), in cooperation with the Republic of Chile.
 The Joint ALMA Observatory is operated by ESO, AUI/NRAO and NAOJ.

 \bsp